Tuesday, December 25, 2007

 It emphasizes that

-"securing nuclear weapons and weapons-usable material at their source is the most direct a reliable way to disrupt efforts by terrorist organizations to acquire such material.”
+"securing nuclear weapons and weapons-usable material at their source is the most direct a reliable way to disrupt efforts by terrorist organizations to acquire such material.”and urges that

 -$50 million for an international nuclear fuel bank (same funding level as proposed in the Senate energy & Water Appropriations bill)